nixrajput/portfolio-nextjs/CONTRIBUTING.md

 # Contributing to the Portfolio Monorepo

-We appreciate your interest in contributing to the Portfolio Monorepo built with Next.js and Sass.
+We appreciate your interest in contributing to the Portfolio Monorepo project.
 By contributing, you help make this project better and more accessible for others.
 Please take a moment to review the following guidelines to ensure a smooth and collaborative development process.

 ## Code of Conduct